Garden Wedding Ceremonies – how to smash your own garden ceremony

 • If you think you’ve found the right celebrant get them booked ASAP.
 The date is only secure in their diary once you’ve signed your agreement and paid the deposit.
 Although most celebrants will hold the date for you if you express your intention to book, it’s best to get everything firmed up as soon as you’ve made your decision.

-• And you’ll want to check their agreement feels reasonable too, what is their policy around changes due to COVID-19?
+• And you’ll want to check their agreement feels reasonable too, what is their policy around changes due to events such as COVID-19?
 Because you just never know what’s around the corner!

 And that’s it.
 Good luck with your celebrant search and have some fun with it too.